-Trustees must decide the short-, medium- and long-term time horizons\ that are relevant to their scheme.
+Trustees must decide the short-, medium- and long-term time horizons^{} that are relevant to their scheme.
 It is up to trustees how they determine their time horizons for the purpose of identifying and assessing climate-related risks and opportunities.

 The Trustees have defined the below time horizons for the Plan.
 In setting these time horizons, the Trustees have taken into account the membership profile and the timing of widely held future climate milestones.
+The timelines were initially set in 2022, when the time horizons were initially agreed.
+These time horizons will be reviewed again in 2025.
 The Trustees will review the designated time periods regularly and following any material change to the Plan's membership.
 These time horizons have informed the Trustees' climate-related considerations and decisions during the year.

-\ The time horizons used by the Trustees are aligned to those proposed for Defined Contribution schemes by The Pensions Regulator in its guidance on the governance and reporting of climate-related risks and opportunities.
+The time horizons used by the Trustees are aligned to those proposed for Defined Contribution schemes by The Pensions Regulator in its guidance on the governance and reporting of climate-related risks and opportunities.

-Time horizon Description Short-term 5 years (2027) - Major improvements in climate data quality are expected over this period Medium- term 10 years (2032) - Key period over which policy action will determine if Paris Agreement goals met Long-term 28 years (2050) - Many economies are targeting to be net zero by this point.
+Time horizon Description (baseline year 2022) Short-term 5 years 1 (2027) - Major improvements in climate data quality are expected over this period Medium- term 10 years1 (2032) - Key period over which policy action will determine if Paris Agreement goals met Long-term 28 years1 (2050) - Many economies are targeting to be net zero by this point.